Living with Heart Failure and Managing Advanced HF

 After the heart failure diagnosis

-Although it can be difficult living with a chronic condition such as heart failure, many people learn to manage the symptoms and enjoy full lives.
+It can be difficult living with a long-term condition such as heart failure.
+Yet many people learn to manage the symptoms and continue to lead fulfilling lives.

-People who report greater improvement and emotional well-being often build new habits around eating better, tracking and managing their symptoms and exercising (as directed by their health care team).
+People who report greater improvement and emotional well-being often build new habits around:

 Monitoring symptoms and follow-up care are important for someone with heart failure.
-If you have concerns about accessing care, affording your medications or finding transportation to and from medical appointments, ask your health care team for support with finding resources that can help.
+Ask your health care team for support with finding resources that can help with:

 At the ľ¹ÏÖ±²¥, we’re developing quality education and expanding resources to help you and your loved ones successfully manage your heart failure.

-Learn more about living successfully with heart failure:
+Learn more about living well with heart failure:

 - Physical changes to report to your health care team